2015 FIVB Volleyball World League: Statistics

-The statistics of each group follows the vis reports P2 and P3.
+The statistics of each group follow the vis reports P2 and P3.
 The statistics include 6 volleyball skills, serve, receive, set, spike, block, and dig.
 The table below shows the top 5 ranked players in each skill plus top scorers as of 6 July 2015.

 Best scorers

 The best scorers determined by players who scored points from spike, block, and serve.

 Best spikers

 The best spikers determined by players who successfully spike in percentage (%success).

 Best blockers

 The best scorers determined by players who had the most numbers of stuff block divided by numbers of sets which his team played (average stuff block/set).

 Best servers

 The best scorers determined by players who had the most numbers of ace serve divided by numbers of sets which his team played (average ace serve/set).

 Best setters

 The best scorers determined by players who had the most numbers of running set divided by numbers of sets which his team played (average running set/set).